-A source close to the proposed project has revealed exclusively to LiQUiFY that a looming Gold Coast City Council meeting by the Economic and Major Projects committee, scheduled for Thursday this week (May 25), is going into closed session because hundreds of pages of reports containing the findings of recent engineering and feasibility studies have explicitly shut down any option of a port-of-call or transit port on its failed business case.
+A source close to the proposed project has revealed exclusively to LiQUiFY that a looming Gold Coast City Council meeting by the Economic and Major Projects committee, scheduled for Thursday this week (May 25), is going into closed session over hundreds of pages of a Pricewaterhouse Coopers report commissioned by council.
+The report is said to contain the findings of recent engineering and feasibility studies, and according to the source, is expected to explicitly shut down any option of a port-of-call or transit port due to serious risk factors and the concept’s failed business case.

-The reports also suggest that a large scale and expensive industrial home port is the only remotely conceivable option.
+The report also suggests that a large-scale and expensive industrial home port is now the only remotely conceivable option.

-A home port would have to include a full range of services with everything from large-scale refuelling and sewerage facilities, dedicated customs and passport control, food and water supply as well as other potential infrastructure components like shore-to-ship power – things that the mayor vocally shouted down often when campaigning on his proposal.
+A home port would require a full range of services including large-scale refuelling and sewerage facilities, dedicated customs and passport control, food and water supply as well as other potential infrastructure components like shore-to-ship power – all items that the mayor vocally shouted down as unnecessary when campaigning with his proposal.

-LiQUiFY can also exclusively reveal that the secret reports estimate the cost of this new ‘home port’ to be in the vicinity of the half-billion-dollar mark, an inconceivable leap up from the election promises of Mayor Tate who told voters his proposal would cost a “modest $70 million” to build and get up and running.
+LiQUiFY can also exclusively reveal that the confidential report estimates the cost of this new ‘home port’ to be in the vicinity of the half-billion-dollar mark, an inconceivable leap up from the clear election promises of Mayor Tate who told voters his proposal would cost a ‘modest $70 million’ to build and make operational.

-This price tag would make the Gold Coast oceanside cruise terminal the single most expensive stand alone cruise terminal on the entire planet, and one of the least equipped home ports in the world, having no direct or nearby access to heavy rail or airport infrastructure, severe traffic restrictions and almost no land available for the vast network of storage, supply, sewerage and other standard home port infrastructure.
+This new and unannounced price tag would make the Gold Coast oceanside cruise terminal easily the single most expensive stand-alone cruise terminal on the entire planet, and one of the least equipped home ports in the world, having no direct or nearby access to heavy rail or airport infrastructure, having significant traffic and transport restrictions and almost there being limited land available for the vast network of storage, supply, sewerage and other standard home port operational infrastructure.

-Mayor Tom Tate has long sold the city on the very glamorous and enticing idea of a port of call, a simple place where ships turn up, passengers get off and spend up in the city, and if you believe the mayor, it appears the voters believed him at every step, swallowing the the modest and less-intrusive port-of-call option promised by the mayor, hook, line and sinker.
+Mayor Tom Tate has long sold the city on the very glamorous and enticing idea of a port of call – as a place where ships simply turn up, passengers get off and spend up big in the city.
+At the last election the voting public backed those themes and ideas, and the mayor was re-elected with a majority first-preference vote showing support for his various promises, including the official election policy for a modest and less-intrusive port-of-call option.

 “This will be a port of call only, so that means no refuelling, and it’s mainly for people to get on and off,” said Mayor Tate on Channel 7 news, ahead of the last election.

-Mayor Tate is backing the two-ship berthing option and continued boasting about the double berth capacity on his Facebook Page yesterday, without acknowledging to rate payers the true cost of his choice.
+Mayor Tate is now backing the two-ship berthing option and continued boasting about the double berth capacity on his Facebook Page yesterday, without acknowledging to rate payers the true cost estimations of his choice.

-It is understood that the likelihood of a private investor taking the project on would be next to nil, and that the only option left may be for tax and rate payers to stump up their hard-earned cash for Tate’s pet project dream.
+Council sources told LiQUiFY that the likelihood of a private investor taking the project on would be next to nil, and that the only option left may be for tax and rate payers to cough up their hard-earned cash for Mayor Tate’s pet project dream.

-- Beg the state government to pay for it even though sources have told LiQUiFY they are very much not interested
+- Beg the state government to pay for it even though sources close to the Premier’s Department have told LiQUiFY they are not at all interested

-- Ask ASF and their Chinese-Government-owned developers to fund it, but naturally offer them a huge plot of free public parkland on The Spit in return
+- Ask ASF and their Chinese-Government-owned developer partners to fund it, and offer them a huge plot of free public parkland on The Spit in return

-- Find anything public-owned and not nailed down and sell it without the consent of the people – as in the case of the approximately 16,000 square metres of public land known as Bruce Bishop car park and Neal Shannon Park, approved to be sold by council last week to fund Tate’s pet projects
+- Sell the 16,000 square metres of public land known as Bruce Bishop car park and Neal Shannon Park in Surfers Paradise, which was cooincidentally approved to be sold by council last week to fund Tate’s pet projects

-Mayor Tate stumbled through questions at a press conference held last week on the subject.
-When asked about how it will be funded, he couldn’t elaborate on any type of funding source.
+Mayor Tate stumbled through questions at a press conference held on the subject last week.
+When asked specifically about how the terminal will be funded, he couldn’t elaborate on any type of funding source.

-When asked if the initial cruise terminal would be a home port or not, the mayor responded with an unintelligible babbling of disjointed responses that could not be interpreted by any of our staff.
+When asked if the initial cruise terminal would be a home port or not, the mayor gave unclear responses that failed to specify particulars.

-With the cost blow-out and the only proposal left on the table being for a half-billion-dollar and full-blown home port with associated infrastructure, it would appear that the rate payers and voters of the Gold Coast have well and truly been fed half the story at twice the price yet again.
+With the now-exposed cost blow-out and the only proposal left on the table being for a half-billion-dollar full home port with associated infrastructure, it would appear that the rate payers and voters of the Gold Coast have well and truly been fed half the story at twice the price again.

-SUSPICION MOUNTS AFTER EPBC APPROVAL FAILS TO STACK UP
+SUSPICION MOUNTS AFTER FEDERAL ENVIRONMENT APPROVAL FAILS TO STACK UP

-In another blow to the credibility of the mayor and the growing examples of his promises and pledges falling short, a controversial decision from the Federal Government’s Environment Department last week to rule the proposal as not a ‘controlled action’ did in fact leave a few environmental boxes unticked – at least for now.
+Despite Mayor Tate’s promise and pledge that if the terminal didn’t tick the environmental box he would abandon it, a controversial decision from the Federal Government’s Environment Department last week to rule the proposal as not a ‘controlled action’ did in fact leave a few environmental boxes unticked – at least for now.

-LiQUiFY can also exclusively reveal that a major step in the EPBC process has potentially been skipped, and reasons as to how this may have occurred have left opponents of the proposal dumbfounded.
+LiQUiFY can also exclusively reveal that a major step in the Environmental Protection and Biodiversity Conservation (EPBC) process has potentially been skipped, and that the reasons as to how this may have occurred have left opponents of the proposal dumbfounded.

-Speaking today to a spokesperson from the Save Our Spit group, we have learned that a crucial component of the process which would have allowed the resubmitted application to be opened to a second round of public submissions may have mysteriously vanished.
+Speaking today to a spokesperson from the Save Our Spit group, LiQUiFY learned that a crucial standard component of the process which would have allowed the resubmitted application to be opened to a second round of public submissions and scrutiny may have mysteriously been skipped over.

 “It’s like nothing we’ve ever seen before and it’s got a lot of people talking,” said the spokesperson.

-The Save Our Spit spokesperson was adamant that the EPBC process had been totally abandoned by the Federal Government and that the proper handling of the application appeared to have been modified to benefit the proponent.
+The Save Our Spit spokesperson was adamant that the EPBC process had been totally abandoned by the Federal Government and that the due process in the handling of the application appeared to have been modified to benefit the proponent.